-You are also able to eat white meat such as chicken and turkey which contains lots of protein, but it is best to use organic so that it does not include the damaging chemicals and hormones that are found in intensively reared chickens.
+It is fine to eat white meat such as chicken and turkey which contains plenty of protein, but it is best to use organic if you can afford as it will not include the damaging chemicals and hormones that are found in intensively reared chickens.

-Fish is also allowed on the endometriosis diet and oily fish like mackerel, trout, sardines and herring are especially beneficial for the healthy properties found in fish oil.
+Fish is also great on the endo diet, especially oily fish like mackerel, trout, sardines and herring which are especially beneficial for their healthy properties being high in omega 3 oils.

 Like all things, your diet needs to be balanced and you need to rotate foods so that you are getting a good variety of nutrients available from different foods.